Kovah/blog.kovah.de/content/en/2016/various/2016-04-07-659ea-css-left-align-text-if-its-using-multiple-lines.md

 url: /en/659ea-css-left-align-text-if-its-using-multiple-lines/
 categories:
 - Tutorial
-tags:
-- CSS
-- Text
 ---

 We want to achieve the following behaviour: if a text (for example as a caption below an image) is centered and becomes aligned left when it files multiple lines.
 It's possible by only using CSS.
-[Here's how](http://nocode.in/aligning-text-smartly-in-css/).
+[Here's how](https://codepen.io/usablecode/pen/EjERem).